-- Let φ be an instance of 2SAT: Each clause has 2 literals.

-- NL is a subset of P (p.
-244).

-- By Eq.
-(3) on p.
-258, coNL equals NL.

-- We need to show only that recognizing unsatisfiable 2SAT expressions is in NL.

-- See the textbook for the complete proof.
+- Let $\phi$ be an instance of 2SAT: Each clause has 2 literals. - NL is a subset of P.a - Because coNL = NL,b we need to show only that recognizing unsatisfiable 2SAT expressions is in NL. - See the textbook for the complete proof.